shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 - you can scale out the replication appliance to replicate large numbers of VMs.

-- If you are interested in learning more about the Agent-based migration, you can [read more here](https://docs.microsoft.com/en-us/azure/migrate/tutorial-migrate-vmware-agent).
+- If you are interested in learning more about Agent-based migration, you can [read more here](https://docs.microsoft.com/en-us/azure/migrate/tutorial-migrate-vmware-agent).

 In the portal, you can select up to 10 machines at once for replication.
 To replicate more machines, add in batches of 10.